gems-uff/mestre/scripts/README.md

 It splits the dataset into training/validation (80% of the chunks) and test (20% of the chunks) parts.
 It also creates the boolean attribute author columns, creating one column for each author that participated in a conflicting chunk of that project.
 For each chunk, a value of 1 is assigned for the author column if it has participated in the conflict and a value of 0 is assigned otherwise.

 The outputs of this script are two csv files for each project in the dataset, which are put into (../data/projects).
 One csv file contains the training dataset (../data/projects/projectowner_projectname-training.csv) and the other contains the test dataset (../data/projects/projectowner__projectname-test.csv) for each project.
-Two general csv files are also created containing the attributes for all chunks from all projects.
+Two general csv files are also created containing the attributes for all chunks from all selected projects.
 One is (../data/dataset-training.csv) and the other is (../data/dataset-test.csv).

 ---